 - There's no transfer of your retirement contributions or service credit between retirement systems.

-- You would be a member of both systems and are subject to the membership, benefits, and rights of each system.
+- You'll be a member of both systems and are subject to the membership, benefits, and rights of each system.

 As a result of the Public Employees' Pension Reform Act of 2013 (PEPRA), CalPERS will consider reciprocity when we determine your benefit formula.
 Refer to your member benefit publication for new formulas in effect due to PEPRA.

-For more information, including a list of reciprocal retirement systems that have agreements with CalPERS, read When You Change Retirement Systems (PUB 16) (PDF).
+For more information, including a list of reciprocal retirement systems that have agreements with CalPERS, view When You Change Retirement Systems (PUB 16) (PDF).

 Forms & Publications